OptimusCenturio/flutter_scalable_reactive_arch/README.md

 # Flutter Scalable Reactive App Architecture

-This is an example of a scalable and reactive Flutter mobile / web app architecture, based on experience of various projects.
+This is an example of a scalable and reactive Flutter web / mobile app architecture, based on experience of various projects.

 ## Getting Started

-This architecture can be a starting point for a Flutter project.
+This architecture can be a starting point for a medium or big Flutter project.

 The architecture includes the following design patterns and packages:

+- RxDart
 - BLoC
-- RxDart

 ## Project Structure
 ### Flutter shopping cart example
 The `cart` and `catalog` sections are part of the shopping cart, but their structure can be used as a template for other sections.
-> The structure of the sections `cart`, `catalog` is a template for others.

-> App localization: `localization.dart` and `lang` directory

-> Global `bloc_observer.dart`

-> Global `functions` list

-> App global `styles` like `colors.dart`, `widgets.dart` etc

 ```txt
 ├── lib